-Intellectual property rights — how they are granted, regulated and exercised — are relevant to how technologies related to climate change are developed and transferred to developing countries.
-So, more specifically, is the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
-International policy debate on climate change has touched on several issues concerning intellectual property in general, and the TRIPS Agreement in particular.
-WTO members have discussed this in TRIPS Council meetings.
+Intellectual property rights - and specifically how they are granted, regulated and exercised under the TRIPS Agreement ľ are relevant to how technologies related to climate change are developed and transferred around the world.
+International negotiations and policy debate on climate change have touched on several issues concerning intellectual property in general, and the TRIPS Agreement in particular.
+WTO members have also discussed this subject in TRIPS Council meetings.

-The Convention also says (Article 4.5 of the Convention) developed countries: “… shall take all practicable steps to promote, facilitate and finance, as appropriate, the transfer of, or access to, environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
+The UNFCCC requires developed countries to "take all practicable steps to promote, facilitate and finance, as appropriate, the transfer of, or access to, environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
 In this process, the developed country Parties shall support the development and enhancement of endogenous capacities and technologies of developing country Parties.
-Other Parties and organizations in a position to do so may also assist in facilitating the transfer of such technologies.”
+Other Parties and organizations in a position to do so may also assist in facilitating the transfer of such technologies” (Article 4).

 Ecuador first brought this subject to the TRIPS Council under “Other Business” in March 2013, when it submitted a document entitled “Contribution of IP to Facilitating the Transfer of Environmentally Rational Technology” (IP/C/W/585, 5 March 2013).
 Since then this issue has been discussed in a number of TRIPS Council meetings.

 Extracts of minutes from the TRIPS Council meetings on intellectual property and climate change:

 The WTO has covered climate change in some of its flagship technical assistance activities.

 - WIPO-WTO advanced course on intellectual property for government officials

 - WIPO-WTO colloquiums for teachers of intellectual property